mvillafuertem/scala-1/topics/types/intersections.md

 ```
 plus any that it inherits from `Clickable`.

-An intersection types may be used anywhere, without any need for a corresponding class or trait template to be
+An intersection type may be used anywhere, without any need for a corresponding class or trait template to be
 created first.
 So while this exact list of properties may be represented by the type,
 `Movable & Doublelickable`, we do not need to define a template in order to use the type.